 - Global Child Welfare and Well-Being, 1st Ed.

 Mapp, Susan C.

 Dr. Alicia Skinner Cook is a professor emeritus in the Department of Human Development and Family Studies at CSU.
-In addition to publishing over fifty articles and four books, she has been a Fulbright Scholar in India and South Africa, and has served as a consultant in international projects in Kenya, Azerbaijan, and Belize.
-Her federally-funded international development curriculum project received the Andrew Heiskell Award for Innovation in International Education in 2003.
-In 2005, Dr. Cook was honored with the Michael P. Malone International Leadership Award from the Commission on International Programs/National Association of State Universities and Land-Grant Colleges.
+In addition to publishing over fifty articles and four books, she has been a Fulbright Scholar in India, South Africa, Chile, and Jordan and has served as a consultant for international projects in Kenya, Azerbaijan, and Belize.
+Her federally funded international development curriculum project received the Andrew Heiskell Award for Innovation in International Education.
+Dr. Cook was also honored with the Michael P. Malone International Leadership Award from the Commission on International Programs/National Association of State Universities and Land-Grant Colleges.

 Dr. Cook's current scholarly and teaching activities are focused on methods for enhancing global education.
-She is a licensed psychologist and has a long-standing interest in effective intervention programs.
+She recently served as the senior academic officer for the Semester at Sea program, and previously taught on three SAS voyages.
+Dr. Cook is a licensed psychologist and has a long-standing interest in effective intervention programs for children and youth.